MbuguaCaleb/real_time_coffee_app/README.md

 **Flutter Provider**

 ```
-(a)It is the google recommended package for state management in flutter.
+(a)It is the google recommended package for state management in flutter.The Provider wraps around the root widget ag the app and has
+access to the stream..Making data from the stream accessible to the root widget as well as other successive widgets.